corelan/pyencfsgui/README.md

 ### Character limitations for passwords

 You're not supposed to use a single-tick (') or exclamation mark (!) in the password for new volumes.
 It may cause the 'expect' script to fail, and/or might end up setting a different password on the volume.
 If you insist on using a single-tick or exclamation mark, simply create the volume with encfs yourself, and then add the volume to the app (as opposed to creating it in the app itself)

+### GoCryptFS limitations

+#### Custom volumename for GoCryptFS folders

+GoCryptFS doesn't seem to support the ability to mount folders, specifying a custom volume name.
+As a result, the mounted volume will simply have the name of the folder it is mounted at.
+(Choose your folder names wisely!)

+#### Mount as local volume

+This feature does not seem to be supported by gocryptfs.